 God’s assignments are always based on character–the greater the character, the greater the assignment…The Israelites clamored for a leader who would lead them by worldly principles.
 God gave them one [King Saul], and the results were disastrous…Leaders’ best thinking will not build the kingdom of God.
 Why?
 Because people do not naturally think the way God does…The danger is in believing that human reasoning can build God’s kingdom.
 It cannot.

-If a person is a great business leader, but does not lead his family, then his is not a person who needs to lead others spiritually.
+If a person is a great business leader, but does not lead his family, then he is not a person who needs to lead others spiritually.
 If a person hold an elected position and has the support of the people, but she does not lead herself, then she should not be given more responsibility to shepherd others.
-If a person is well-known in the community and has a name for being a “good person,” but that same person has serious, unaddressed character issues with self-promotion, greed, bitterness, racism, legalism, gossip or a host of other damaging practices, then he is not a person who needs to serve in leadership.
+If a person is well-known in the community and has a name for being a “upstanding citizen,” but that same person has serious, unaddressed character issues with self-promotion, greed, bitterness, racism, legalism, gossip or a host of other damaging practices, then he is not a person who needs to serve in leadership.